dashingsoft/pyarmor/README.md

 pyarmor-basic without extra fee following new EULA.
 If it's personal license type, it need provide the product name bind to pyarmor-basic for commercial usage.

+## IMPORTANT NOTE

+A few features may not work once PyArmor 8.0.1 is released:

+* SPP mode doesn't work for PyArmor prior to 8.0.1

+  In order to use SPP mode, it's necessary to upgrade PyArmor to 8.0+

+* Querying registration information by "pyarmor register" (no arguments) doesn't work in future, it always return error even there is a valid license

+  The command "pyarmor -v" could be used to check whether the registration is successful

+* Registering PyArmor by "pyarmor register pyarmor-vax-xxxxxx.txt" can be used no more than 10 times

+  If using PyArmor in CI server or docker, regsiter PyArmor by the second method described in the registration file "pyarmor-vax-xxxxxx.txt"